owenyeo/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com b/2001-12-12 a/Downtown t/police`
 * `add n/Betsy Crowe e/betsycrowe@example.com p/1234567 b/2002-04-19 a/Upurs Street t/criminal`

-### Listing all persons : `list`

-Shows a list of all added friends.

-Format: `list`

-### Editing a friend's information : `edit`
+#### 3.2.2 Editing friend information: edit

-Edits an existing person in TimetaBRO.
+Edits an existing friend in TimetaBRO.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [b/BIRTHDAY] [t/TAG]…​`

 * Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed friend list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.